manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.8.5.md

 ---
 layout: "../../layout/PostLayout.astro"
-title: "Weektodo 1.8.5 | Reorder tasks and to-do lists, resizable panels and much more"
+title: "WeekToDo 1.8.5 | Reorder tasks and to-do lists, resizable panels and much more"
-description: "Weektodo 1.8.5 is here accompanied by several improvements, mainly in the user experience section..."
+description: "WeekToDo 1.8.5 is here accompanied by several improvements, mainly in the user experience section..."
 pubDate: "Jul 9 2022"
 heroImage: "/img/posts/aZvSXYMdS.webp"
 ---

-Weektodo 1.8.5 is here accompanied by several improvements, mainly in the user experience section and stability improvements.
+WeekToDo 1.8.5 is here accompanied by several improvements, mainly in the user experience section and stability improvements.

 ## Undo framework